-Dharma teachings are offered freely, they are medicine and we wish to make them available to everyone.
-Participants are invited to offer “dana,” an ancient Pali word, meaning generosity, giving, or gift.
-“Dana” it is an openhearted trust that; as students benefit from the Dharma, a wish to bring the same benefit to others arises in them.
+Dharma teachings are offered freely because they are medicine and we wish to make them available to everyone.
+Vajra Dakini Nunnery operates through “dana.”
+Dana is an ancient Pali word, meaning generosity, giving, or gift.
+It is an openhearted trust that, as students benefit from the Dharma, a wish to bring the same benefit to others arises in them.
 Dana carries immeasurable blessings as we become a part of offering the healing medicine of the Dharma.

 We are grateful for even the smallest gift.
 Monthly donors make it possible to create a predictable budget, and we are grateful for those who are able to do so.

 Monastics, like Khenmo, vow to dedicate their lives to teaching the Dharma and are solely supported by dana.
 Additionally, our administration operations that create our practice and study opportunities are funded by your dana.

 Suggested donations or registration fees are only a small part of the cost of operating our programs.
 Dana, or the teaching gift, refers to ongoing support for the teacher and Liberation House, our residence, which is the equivalent of a small family home with all of the same expenses like heat, electricity, and insurance.
 Your dana also supports complete office expenses and transportation for the work of the nunnery.